kinguin22/exitlag-account-activator/README.md

 <img src="https://user-images.githubusercontent.com/53904508/128664596-e908f0d1-c222-47f4-8ce4-53d368e281cb.png">

 ## DISCLAIMER
-This script is created for educational purposes only, I am not responsible for the misuse of this product.
+This script was created for educational purposes only, I am not responsible for how this program is being used.

 ## REQUIREMENTS
 1. A Brain